Is Your Pillow Plotting Against You

 Here is what the numbers say

 The global pillow market is growing rapidly and by 2025 it is expected to grow to a staggering amount of USD 11.58 billion (Technavio, 2022).
-There is an even more interesting trend within this market – people are ditching traditional pillows and choosing customizable ones, mostly orthopaedic.
+There is an even more interesting trend within this market – people are ditching traditional pillows and choosing customizable ones, mostly orthopedic.

-More and more people have been abandoning traditional pillows over the last couple of decades and based on the market trends, just the orthopaedic pillow market alone is growing at a rapid rate and its exponential growth is expected to reach more than USD 4,4 billion in 2026.
+More and more people have been abandoning traditional pillows over the last couple of decades and based on the market trends, just the orthopedic pillow market alone is growing at a rapid rate and its exponential growth is expected to reach more than USD 4,4 billion in 2026.
 This is a safe indicator that customers are looking for something more comfortable and better for their health.